Kansas woman dies after wrong-way crash on I-135 - NewsBreak

 Kansas woman dies after wrong-way crash on I-135

 SEDGWICK COUNTY—A Kansas woman died in an accident just before 6a.m.
 Thursday in Sedgwick County.
-The Kansas Highway Patrol reported a...salinapost.com
+The Kansas Highway Patrol reported a...hutchpost.com

 SEDGWICK COUNTY—A Kansas woman died in an accident just before 6a.m.
 Thursday in Sedgwick County.
-The Kansas Highway Patrol reported a...salinapost.com
+The Kansas Highway Patrol reported a...hutchpost.com

 Comments / 0